Proper disposal of old medications prevents harm, misuse, and environmental damage by using take-back programs or safe home methods.

 How To Get Rid Of Old Medications Safely?

-The safest way to get rid of old medications is through official take-back programs.
-These programs collect unwanted drugs securely and ensure they are destroyed properly, preventing harm and environmental damage.
+The safest way to get rid of old medications is through official take-back programs, pharmacy drop boxes, mail-back envelopes, or DEA-authorized collection sites.
+These programs collect unwanted drugs securely and help ensure they are destroyed properly, preventing misuse, accidental ingestion, and avoidable environmental harm.

 What Are The Risks If I Don’t Know How To Get Rid Of Old Medications?

 Improper disposal of old medications can lead to accidental poisonings, drug misuse, and environmental contamination.
-Knowing how to get rid of old medications responsibly protects families and ecosystems from these risks.
+Knowing how to get rid of old medications responsibly protects families, pets, communities, and ecosystems from these risks.

 Can I Get Rid Of Old Medications At My Local Pharmacy?